janecyyu/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 solution1:
 f from 1(first floor)
-if egg not broken, then we know the floor
+if egg not broken, go up, and find the broken egg floor, then we know the answer
 \*runtime O(n)

 solution2: